CHAIR, GOVERNMENT CONTRACTS PRACTICE GROUP

 Claims and Disputes

-Justin seeks creative and early resolutions wherever possible in government contracts disputes.
-Where litigation is necessary, he brings experience representing government contractors at the trial and appellate levels in a broad range of contentious civil matters, from termination claims to breaches of contract to federal takings actions.
+Justin has helped contractors recover millions of dollars under equitable adjustments and claims, and successfully defended contractors against government and counterparty claims (including, where necessary, through trial and appeal) in a broad range of contentious civil matters, from termination claims to breaches of contract to federal takings actions.
 He has served as lead counsel in government contracts disputes in both state and federal courts, and before arbitral forums.
-Justin has appeared before the Civilian and Armed Services Boards of Contract Appeals, Court of Federal Claims, and Federal Circuit, and has considerable experience litigating government contracts disputes in the Eastern District of Virginia and Virginia State Courts.
+Justin has appeared as counsel before the Civilian and Armed Services Boards of Contract Appeals, Court of Federal Claims, and Federal Circuit, and has considerable experience litigating government contracts disputes in the Eastern District of Virginia and Virginia State Courts.

 Mergers & Acquisitions and Transactions